staceymck/job-app-track/README.md

 ## Installation and Usage

 Fork and clone this repo to your local machine.
-In your terminal, make sure you're in the project's main directory then run the command "bundle install" to install dependencies.
-To view the app on your local host, run 'shotgun' and use your browser to navigate to the port listed.
+In your terminal, make sure you're in the project's main directory then run the command `bundle install` to install dependencies.

+Run the migrations next to set up your database by using the command `rake db:migrate` in your terminal.

+To seed your datbase with dummy-data, use the command `rake db:seed`.

+To view the app on your local host, run the command `shotgun` then use your browser to navigate to the port listed ( port 3000).

 ## Contributing